BigHummus69/old-site/README.md

 # bighummus69.github.io

-this is my site for my "projects"
+this is my old site where I kept my "projects"

 @hummusman69 is my discord